These gluten free bison meatballs are a healthy yet tasty comfort meal that can be ready in 40 minutes for a quick weeknight dinner!

 The ingredients are simple and, aside from the meat and fresh herbs, you probably have most of them on hand already.
 Here’s what you’ll need to make bison meatballs:

-- ground bison – I used 85% lean but anywhere from 80-90% is fine
+- ground bison – I used 85% lean but anywhere from 80-90% is fine.
+You can easily substitute ground beef in this recipe or even ground chicken.

 - avocado oil – you can use another high smoke point cooking oil but I prefer avocado oil since it doesn’t smoke until reaching 500°F which is great for the stage where you’re searing those meatballs and locking in the flavor

-How to make bison meatballs
+How to make them

-If meatballs seam like a hassle, let me break it down into a few simple steps so you can see that they really aren’t that hard to throw together.
+If meatballs seem like a hassle, let me break it down into a few simple steps so you can see that they really aren’t that hard to throw together.
 Yes, plain spaghetti sauce is easier, but then you don’t get those succulent, mouth watering meatballs!

 This recipe has six main steps and here they are:

-- Whisk the egg
+- Whisk the egg.

-- Prep all ingredients and add them to the bowl
+- Prep all ingredients and add them to the bowl.

-- Sear them in the pan
+- Sear them in the pan.

 See, that wasn’t so bad!
 Meatballs get a bad rap for being a lot of work but they really come together pretty easily.
 Best part is doubling the recipe so that you’ve got a batch of meatballs in the freezer ready to bust out for a quick weeknight meal in the future.
 Work smarter, not harder.